Journal of Sound and Vibration

 The Journal of Sound and Vibration is a scientific journal in the field of acoustics.
-It is published by Elsevier.
+It is published biweekly by Elsevier.
 The journal is devoted to the prompt publication of original papers, both theoretical and experimental, that provide new information on any aspect of sound or vibration.
+Its editor-in-chief is A. V. Metrikine (Delft University of Technology).

+Abstracting and indexing

+The journal is abstracted and indexed in: